Best Cold Weather Running Gear of 2024

 Base layers, like the Smartwool Classic All-Season Merino Base Layer 1/4 Zip, go at the bottom of the pile of the clothing you’re wearing, right next to your skin.
 They should be breathable and wicking so that they can move moisture away from your skin, allowing it to evaporate instead of staying wet.
 Most base layers are relatively lightweight and made of merino wool or synthetic material.

-Midlayers provide insulation during cold weather runs and can be made of a variety of materials.
+Midlayers provide insulation during cold weather runs and can include a variety of materials.
 These layers are where you can really dial in comfort.
-If it’s relatively warm out, a thin wool layer can suffice as a second layer on top of your base layer.
+A thin wool layer can suffice as a second layer on top of your base layer if it’s relatively warm.
 Adding a fleece or thicker synthetic layer can add more warmth.
-Our testers love the Patagonia Capilene Air Hoody as a warm mid-layer.
+Our testers love the Janji Rover Merino Hoodie as a mid-layer.
 You’ll want to ensure you’re not sweating through this insulation layer when running in the cold.

 An outer shell, or jacket, is an important layer to protect you from the elements.
-They can block the wind, keep precipitation from getting your other layers wet, and trap warm air against your body to add extra warmth.
-A non-breathable outer shell can lead to excess sweating, and you’ll need to be careful with your effort regulation when wearing one.
-We found the Patagonia Airshed Pro Pullover a great hybrid shell option that protects from wind, rain, and snow in many different temperatures.
+It can block the wind, keep precipitation from getting your other layers wet, and trap warm air against your body to add extra warmth.
+A non-breathable outer shell can lead to excess sweating, so you’ll need to be careful with your effort regulation when wearing one.
+We found the Patagonia Airshed Pro Pullover to be a great hybrid shell option that protects from wind and snow in many different temperatures.

 Best Cold Weather Running Gear - wearing winter running layers